-The investment properties were revalued at 31st December 2009 on an open market value basis by an independent professional valuer, S.H.
-Ng & Co., Ltd. Valuations were performed using income approach by capitalising the rental income having regard to the current rental income from the existing tenancies and the potential future rental income at the current market level.
+The investment properties were revalued at 31st December 2010 on an open market value basis by independent professional valuers, S.H.
+Ng & Co., Ltd., for properties located in Hong Kong and the PRC excluding Shanghai, and Savills Valuation and Professional Services Limited for a property in Shanghai, the PRC.
+Valuations were performed using income approach by capitalising the rental income having regard to the current rental income from the existing tenancies and the potential future rental income at the current market level.
+The property in Shanghai is subject to the payment of land premium if there is a change in nature of land which is to be determined by the relevant government authorities.
+In determining its fair value, the Directors have made a best estimation on the amount of the land premium payable with reference to the relevant governmental regulations.